Planar Hypohamiltonian Graphs on 40 Vertices: Results

 In order to prove the third inequality, insert $G$ into $K_4$.
 We obtain a graph in which every vertex is avoided by a path of maximal length.

-For the last inequality, consider the graph $H$ from the second paragraph of this proof and insert $H$ into $K_4$, obtaining $H'$.
-Now insert $G$ into $H'$.
-Finally, contract all edges which originally belonged to $H'$. \end{proof} \end{cor}
+For the last inequality, consider the graph $G_0$ from the second paragraph of this proof and insert $G_0$ into $K_4$ to obtain $H$.
+Now insert $G$ into $H$.
+Finally, contract all edges which originally belonged to $H$. \end{proof} \end{cor}

+For a more detailed discussion of the above corollary and proof, please consult \cite{Z3} and the recent survey \cite{SZZ}.